On affirmative solution to Michael's acclaimed problem in the theory of Fr\'{e}chet algebras, with applications to automatic continuity theory: First Approach

-In view of our approach here, some crucial remarks on the Dales-McClure method are in order.
-As discussed above, one may start with ``any" discontinuous linear functional $\lambda$ on $\ell^1$, in order to produce a ``non-natural", totally discontinuous higher point derivation $(d_n)$ of infinite order on $\cal U$ (resp., ${\cal U}_m$ for each $m$ in the Banach case) at a continuous character $d_0\,=\,P_0$.
-However, this would lead us to a completely absurd situation, because if we apply Thm.
-11.2 of [DPR] to $\cal U$ (resp., ${\cal U}_m$ for each $m$), which is a semisimple FrAPS, then we see that it is equal to $\F$, which is a local FrAPS.
-In fact, Dales-McClure cooked this method up to show that the statement (C) of [DM1] is false, leading to an important contribution in the theory of automatic continuity (cf. Thm.
+We remark that Dales and McClure cooked their method up to show that the statement (C) of [DM1] is false, leading to an important contribution in the theory of automatic continuity (cf. Thm.
 2.2 and a question in [DM2]).
-Thus, this method provides an ingenious construction of linear functionals $\lambda_n$ on $\textrm{SE}_\pi(n)$ (for $n\,\geq\,2$), and was used on purpose.
-Our selection of a natural $(d_n)$ on $\cal U$ at a discontinuous character is indeed ``natural", in order to arrive at the ``most appropriate" contradiction, and the Dales-McClure method plays a crucial role.
+Thus, this method provides an ingenious construction of linear functionals $\lambda_n$ on $\textrm{SE}_\pi(n)$ (for $n\,\geq\,2$), and was used on purpose (so is in our case as well).
+Finally, the Dales-Patel-Read's method has been used in two extreme cases: (1) to show that the test case $\cal U$ for Michael's problem is indeed a FrAPS, where the corresponding $(d_n)$ is natural and continuous [DPR, Thm.
+10.1]; and (2) to solve Michael's problem in the affirmative, and here, the corresponding $(d_n)$ is natural and totally discontinuous in our sense to arrive at a contradiction.

 2. There are no characters $\phi$ on ${\cal U}\,=\,\textrm{Hol}(\ell^\infty)$, not equal to evaluation at $z\,\in\,\ell^\infty$, such that $\phi(f)\,=\,f(z)$ whenever $f\,\in\,\textrm{Hol}(\ell^\infty)$ is finitely determined (cf. [Cl, Thm.
 9]).
 More generally, by [Cr, Thm.
 4.4], there are no characters $\phi$ on $\Upsilon(\ell^\infty)\,=\,O(\ell^\infty)$, not equal to evaluation at $z\,\in\,\ell^\infty$, such that $\phi(\tilde{f})\,=\,f(z)$ whenever $\tilde{f}\,\in\,\Upsilon(\ell^\infty)\,=\,O(\ell^\infty)$ is a finitely determined function germ.